Front-End vs. Back-End Development: Which Side of the Screen Are You?

 To put it simply, a front-end developer deals primarily with the outside appearance of a website—its virtual curb appeal.
 The back-end developer, on the other hand, is more concerned with the structure and the ‘guts’ of it.

-The image above can help you visualize this.
-We mapped out the job duties of graphic designers, front-end developers and back-end developers on a spectrum that runs from purely art and design on the left to purely computer science on the right.
-As you can see, these roles all have a bit of overlap, with front-end developers landing squarely in the middle of the spectrum.
+If you map out the job duties of graphic designers, front-end developers and back-end developers on a spectrum that runs from purely art and design on the left to purely computer science on the right, you'd find these roles all have a bit of overlap, with front-end developers landing squarely in the middle of the spectrum.

 Now that you have a high-level understanding of the main priorities of each position, let’s take a closer look at front-end versus back-end development.